Taiwolawal/darey.io-pbl/project15.md

 Create the Nat-Gateway, created in a public subnet and attached the elastic ip created.
 ![image](https://user-images.githubusercontent.com/50557587/150126982-59d7a676-3713-40b5-ad5b-4f208aeda89c.png)

-Go back to the route table and edit Private route table in the edit routes, set target to the Nat-Gateway created earlier
+Go back to the route table and edit Private route table in the edit routes, set target to the Nat-Gateway created earlier.
 ![image](https://user-images.githubusercontent.com/50557587/150127348-25aa91c6-754a-497b-8b29-fb090c960a4f.png)

+Create security group for:
+* External Load balancer - Traffic from the internet (http, https).
+* Bastion - SSH access from your computer.
+* Nginx (Reverse Proxy Server) - Source of traffic only from the external load balance and SSH from Bastion.
+* Internal Load balancer -  traffic only form Nginx.
+* Webserver - traffic source from Internal Load Balancer and SSH from Bastion only.
+* Datalayer - traffic from Bastion (Mysql), Webserver (NFS and Mysql).
 ![image](https://user-images.githubusercontent.com/50557587/150128469-bdddcbf8-f589-4d9f-9707-a0b8c9650ca3.png)
 ![image](https://user-images.githubusercontent.com/50557587/150129130-cda5ae6c-edc5-4232-92a1-36a1023e06f0.png)
 ![image](https://user-images.githubusercontent.com/50557587/150134852-9ba280e0-9c8e-460d-99cc-bb95349b3e68.png)